 (A live version of Brian Eno's "Baby's On Fire," with Eno on vocals and synthesizer, John Cale on piano, Olie Halsall on guitar, Kevin Ayers on bass, and Robert Wyatt on percussion.)

-If 1974 was not quite the end of a musical era, it was a climax, a culmination of vast and diverse areas of musical inspiration.
+If 1974 was not quite the end of a musical era, it was a transformation, an explosion of vast and diverse areas of musical inspiration.
 Maybe people hadn't come down from the high of the '60s, the cultural victory of the Civil Rights movement and the rock n' roll revolution.
 The Vietnam War was coming to an end.
 Music wasn't quite as political or social as it had been in the late '60s, though sometimes there was a sociopolitical agenda, such as when James Brown made bladders splatter in Zaire (for the "Rumble In The Jungle," when Muhammad Ali splattered George Foreman).

 For the most part, musicians weren't trying to change the world; they were trying to change music, and they succeeded in spades.
 Across genres, across the world, new forms of music were enjoyed solely for the pleasure of music, for aural inspiration and journey, for dance and play as well as revelation and innovation.
 Glam rock, progressive/art rock, experimental rock, electronica, funk, fusion, disco, heavy metal, and even rap . . .
 So many genres that define the history of late 20th century music had just been born and were still coming to fruition.
 Queen even planted the seeds for thrash metal with "Stone Cold Crazy."
 The Ramones and Talking Heads (then "The Artistics") started playing in New York City, establishing the foundations for the punk and new wave movements.
 Less monumental, though also interesting: 1974 is also the year Van Halen started performing in California.